Super Rugby: Hurricanes edge Highlanders in last-second thriller

 The Hurricanes then repelled a rolling maul 10m out from their line, only for TJ Perenara to lose the ball while attempting to pick it up from the back of the resulting scrum with one hand.

 From there, the Highlanders really should have won.
-Claim the lineout and logic says they would have but they could not execute when it mattered most.
+Claim the lineout and logic says they would.
+But, as has been the theme of their campaign, they could not execute when it mattered most.

 Ardie Savea was the standout for the Hurricanes.
 Turnovers, an intercept try just before halftime, two left foot steps on the way to his second and a try-saving covering tackle on Tevita Li left the Highlanders asking if there is anything the All Blacks openside can't do.